Tweets in Time of Conflict: A Public Dataset Tracking the Twitter Discourse on the War Between Ukraine and Russia: Introduction

-The Russian-Ukrainian has caused and continues to be, as of this writing, a humanitarian emergency for Ukrainians in the country, and has also created a refugee crisis as Ukrainians turned refugees flee to neighboring countries in large numbers~\cite{schwirtz2022humanitarian,bloomberg2022visual,cengel2022history}.
-On March 2, 2022, Russia took control of Kherson, marking the first major Ukrainian city falling to Russian troops~\cite{schwirtz2022first}.
+The Russian-Ukrainian war has caused and continues to be, as of these days, a humanitarian emergency for Ukrainians in the country, and has also created a refugee crisis as Ukrainians turned refugees flee to neighboring countries in large numbers~\cite{schwirtz2022humanitarian,bloomberg2022visual,cengel2022history}.

+On March 2, 2022, Russia took control of Kherson, marking the first major Ukrainian city to fall to Russian troops~\cite{schwirtz2022first}.

 As a result of the Russian invasion, many Western powers have imposed sanctions on Russia in an attempt to deter and reverse Russian aggression, and Western companies have begun to withdraw their operations from Russia~\cite{funakoshi2022tracking}.

+As of this writing (April 2023), the war has continued to rage on, with causalities on both sides of the conflict~\cite{bigg_2023}.